 With College Board Search you can perform searches and gather information using data on three groups: students, high schools and colleges.

 Data is collected on students who take one or more College Board assessments during high school.
 These exams include the SAT and SAT Subject Tests, the PSAT/NMSQT, PSAT 10, and PSAT 8/9, and AP Exams.
-Access the student data collection forms from Important Documents.
+Student data collection forms are available in the Important Documents section in Support (you must be logged in to access Important Documents).

 A student record remains available to license until one year after the student’s class graduates from high school.
 However, it’s available for research purposes for four additional years.
 Performance, address and descriptive information is added and updated each time the student takes another exam or updates their information, maintaining a single record to search against.